 At the heart of our longevity and success is the value we place on personal connection and community – between our students, our dedicated faculty and staff, and to the patients we serve.
 When you become a student at NECO, you become part of a community that values connecting on a personal level with a mutual responsibility to one another and to the health of people worldwide.

-The 135 students in the Class of 2018 arrived from 25 states, Canada and Ghana.
+- The 132 students in the Class of 2021 arrived from 25 states, 7 Canadian provinces, and China.